 Assume the cabin provides the absolute minimum: a bed, a toilet, a shower, a stove, and nothing else.
 Anything beyond that is a bonus.
 Pack accordingly, and you'll never be disappointed.

 Ready to book a cabin?
 Check your listing's complete amenity section on VRBO before confirming.
-Email the owner about what's actually provided.
+Email the owner about what's provided.
 Then pack this list.
 You'll arrive prepared instead of frustrated.

 Disclosure: We earn commissions on VRBO bookings through our links.
 Your price doesn't change.